 As a parent, you want your child to be healthy and develop normally.
 That's why well-child doctor visits are so important, particularly in the first 15 months of life.
-Your child's doctor can help you identify developmental milestones in your child's physical, mental, language and social skills.
+Your provider can help you identify important milestones in your child's development.

 Each well-child visit will include a complete physical examination.
-The doctor will check your baby's growth and development and will record your child's height, weight and other important information.
-Tests for hearing, vision and other functions will be part of some visits.
+The doctor will check your baby's growth and development and will record your child's height, weight First year well-child visits occur at ages one, two, four, six and nine months.